ryansereno/ryansereno.github.io/markdown/micro-llm.md

 Sure there are many differences in speed and how data is accessed, but I felt I could at least implement a toy example for my own curiosity.
 ## Part 3: Memory Offloading
-My next goal was to scale the mat-mult as far as I could using memory offloading; and maybe even simulate the first mat-mult operation of a small Phi model 😅
+My next goal was to scale the mat-mult as far as I could using memory offloading; and maybe even simulate the first mat-mult operation of a small Llama model.

 I intended on storing runtime memory on an SD card, so I can handle very large matrices.